Sewer56/SonicRiders.Index/docs/guides/custom-models.md

     This guide is relatively recent and could probably be improved.
     If you have used it and are familiar with the model editing workflow, please consider helping us.

+    This guide is generic and can be used with any supported version of Riders.

 !!! info

     [This guide is available in video form](https://www.youtube.com/watch?v=duIGbfS_Zho).